open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/redis.md

 | `command` | String | Yes | | Redis [command](https://redis.io/commands/) to execute.
 This field is case-insensitive. |
 | `args` | Array | Yes | | Arguments to pass to the Redis command. |

 Note that only the following Redis commands are supported.
-Using a Redis command not in the list below as the value for the `command` field will cause Enterprise OPA to exit with an error.
+Using a Redis command not in the list below as the value for the `command` field will cause EOPA to exit with an error.

 - [get](https://redis.io/commands/get)
 - [getrange](https://redis.io/commands/getrange)